merimdzaferagic/virtualized_srsRAN/README.md

     $ ./enterRAN

-Once the connection between the `UE` and the `EPC` is established, you will be able to see a new network interface (i.e. ) by running the following command:
+Once the connection between the `UE` and the `EPC` is established, you will be able to see a new network interface (i.e. `tun_srsue`) by running the following command:

     $ ifconfig

+In the terminal in which you executed the `./run_ue` command, you can type `t` to start a trace for the `UE` as well.
 Now, you are already able to ping the `UE` from the `EPC`.
 To do that, you can open another terminal and enter the `EPC` container by running the following command:

     $ ./enterEPC